 Dr. Biology: So, with your research in the study of fresh water lake streams, where have you gone?
 I mean, do you just stay right here in Arizona?
 Or it sounds like you get around.

-Dr. Biology: That's our other podcast that comes out of the schools other live sciences.
+Dr. Biology: That's our other podcast that comes out of the School of Life Sciences.

 Jim: Yeah.
 So, my work has taken me to every continent on Earth except for Africa.